Senior Seminar [CAPS]

 NO ZOOM CLASS–

 Practice and record elevator pitches

 |April 28||work on digital portfolio draft||

 |No Zoom class|

 COMMUNITY PARTNER PROJECT

 Students are expected to work in groups with community partners over the course of the semester.
 Each student in the group will have a defined role and will be expected to work with the group and the client to produce a professional quality project based on the community partners specifications.
-Students will be expected to manage the project using the course Team site.
+Students will be expected to manage the project using the course Blackboard site.
 Students will communicate directly, professionally and in a timely manner with the community partners.
 There will be off campus and video conferences with partners all students are required to attend.
 Students will be expected to give short presentations in class and to the community partners about the project.

 Students are expected to produce at least 2 drafts of a professional resume for print and web-based delivery.
 Drafts must be reviewed by the dates assigned on the schedule for peer-review, out-of-class, and instructor review.